 In Onondaga County there are more than 1,900 miles of town and village roads.
-In each of the 19 towns, highway superintendents have a responsibility for maintaining improving and these roads.
-Taxes to support highway costs are collected through four separate highway funds that cover general maintenance, bridges, machinery, snow removal, and miscellaneous.
+In each of the 19 towns. highway superintendents have a responsibility for maintaining and improving these roads.
+Taxes to support highway costs collected through are four separate highway funds that cover general maintenance. bridges, machinery. snow removal, and miscellaneous.

 Villages are exempt from paying the general maintenance tax and, in some instances, some of the other funds.
-So road costs are often a major expense of town governments.
+So, road costs are often a major expense of town governments.

 Towns usually have very limited power to control traffic within their borders.
 They may erect stop signs at the intersections of town roads, subject to a public hearing.
 Where town and county roads (or town and state roads) intersect, the higher level of government has the authority for placing stop signs or traffic signals.
 Speed limits and parking restrictions must be approved by the New York State Department of Transportation, although local officials must initiate requests for these limitations.
-Suburban towns (as described in Chapter Three) have greater traffic control power and may share in traffic fine receipts, as do cities and villages.
+Suburban towns (as described in Chapter have greater control power and may share in traffic fine receipts, as do cities and villages.